yugipressov3/Project-Reboot-V3/README.md

+(DISCLAIMER) PLEASE TURN OFF ANTI-VIRUS BEFORE DOWNLOADING, WE ARE UNSIGNED BY ALL ANTI-VIRUS COMPANIES, LEAVING US FALSELY FLAGGED.

 Thank you for using Project Reboot!
 We are a safe, open source project dedicated to commuting the nostalgic versions of Fortnite!
 This contains instructions for what you need to do if confused at all.